An Update from New Zealand

 Saturday evening came quickly and with it many pizza orders.
 Brother Eddie had the wood-fired oven burning wonderfully, and the customers seemed well satisfied with the food.
 At the close of the evening, several girls dawdled by the oven, cooking the last pizza for the staff.
 Suddenly, Noni, an Israeli girl who was staying in the camp with her family, came bounding down the steps towards us.
 “I just wanted to say goodbye,“ she said breathlessly.

-As Annaliese and Taliah walked home, Taliah mentioned that Noni’s family were secular Jews.
+As Annaliese and Taliah walked home, Taliah mentioned that Noni’s family were not religious.
 Annaliese expressed her surprise and how thankful she was for her talk with Noni.

 Later during the program, several of us also met and conversed with a teenage girl originally from Sri Lanka who was Muslim.
 It is amazing how even on a remote farm in New Zealand, God has given us the opportunity and privilege to meet and serve young people from many different backgrounds.